-If you have not already been assessed by an ACAT for a Home Care Package you (or your nominated representative) need to call My Aged Care on 1800 200 422.
+If you prefer, you can apply for an assessment by calling My Aged Care on 1800 200 422.
 The contact centre staff will ask you questions to help them understand your needs and care arrangements to inform the next steps.
-You can also apply for an assessment on the My Aged Care website.